w3c/wcag3/guidelines/groups/input-operation/authentication/multiple-biometrics-available.md

 status: developing
 ---

-Authentication does not rely solely on a single type of biometric information.
+Authentication does not rely solely on a single type of :term[biometrics].

 :::ednote
 Methods & best practices